Project Officer, Conservation Programme

 The gross annual salary for this position is 28.800 EUR subject to deductions for social security contributions and health insurance, and before tax.

-• Bachelor's degree (or higher) in environmental sciences
+• BSc degree (or higher) in environmental sciences

 • At least 5 years of experience in a relevant position

-• Experience in the management of technical programmes and projects, including all phases of the project management cycle
+• Experience in the development and management of all phases of the project management cycle

-• Proven knowledge of and experience with IUCN global standards on protected and conserved areas
+• Good knowledge of IUCN global standards on protected and conserved areas

 • Proven leadership skills, ability to work under pressure and within multi-national environment and different cultures

-• Ability to manage institutional relationships and support multi-stakeholder initiatives
+• Experience in managing institutional relationships and support to multi-stakeholder initiatives

-• Excellent command of written and spoken English is essential.
-Knowledge of other languages spoken in the Eastern Europe, North and Central Asia region is an asset
+• Excellent command of written and spoken English.
+Knowledge of other languages spoken in the region is an asset

 • Ability to cope with varied workload and flexible working hours